TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Results and Analysis

 To further demonstrate the superiority of deep learning in detection performances, we further present the detection accuracy of each sub-category achieved by the top 10 teams in Fig.~\ref{fig-result-eachteam}.
 Note that the detection accuracy of the sub-category AFt is excluded since the number of AFt segments is less than 50, which cannot reach statistical significance.
 As shown in Fig.~\ref{fig-result-eachteam}, in the category of Non-VAs, deep learning based designs achieve relatively stable performances in terms of detection accuracy of each sub-category.
-As for the conventional machine learning based designs, \textit{MIT-HAN-Lab} and \textit{UBPercept} could only reach around 50\% detection accuracy for SVT since both teams' designs highly rely on the feature of heart rate.
+As for the conventional machine learning based designs, the 3rd place team and the 5th place team could only reach around 50\% detection accuracy for SVT since both teams' designs highly rely on the feature of heart rate.
 However, the heart rate feature extracted from SVT and VT segments cannot effectively discriminate both arrhythmias.
-On the other hand, the teams adopting deep learning show a much better detection accuracy on SVT (i.e., 92.31\% by \textit{HuskyCS Deepical} and 91.72\% by \textit{VIPS4Lab @ UNIVR}).
+On the other hand, the teams adopting deep learning show a much better detection accuracy on SVT (i.e., 92.31\% by the 4th place team and 91.72\% by the 8th place team).
 In the category of VAs, teams achieve relatively similar performances over each sub-category.
 The top 3 teams demonstrate near-perfect detection accuracy on VFb, VFt, and VT.

 Fig.~\ref{fig-result-spesen} and Fig.~\ref{fig-result-eachteam} both demonstrate the great potential of deep learning in life-threatening VA detection.
 In practice, inappropriate shock for misclassified SVT is also considered an unavoidable case since the principle of ICD is to avoid missing any life-threatening VAs.
 Reducing the misclassification rate on SVT while maintaining the detection accuracy on VAs is the goal for all ICD manufacturers.
 Deep learning helps to reduce the inappropriate shock rate since the CNN model could learn to extract the essential features which may not be obvious or visible in conventional detection methods of ICDs.